Photo: Monstera

 What is the "Deep Sleep" Phase?

 As you can see, the "deep sleep" phase can also be called the "beauty sleep".
-It is the holy grail phase of the whole night, as the skin repairing processes happen only during this time.
-Other benefits of the "deep sleep" phase also include strengthening the immune system, stress relief, and restoration of energy levels.
+It is the holy grail phase of the whole night, as the skin-repairing processes happen only during this time.
+Other benefits of the "deep sleep" phase include strengthening the immune system, relieving stress, and restoring energy levels.

 How Long Should the "Beauty Sleep" Last?